 Important Note: Be extra careful when doing batch compilation of projects in project groups, or using external build tools.
 There are IDE bugs and other issues, which may pass incorrect information to EurekaLog (via OpenTools API in case of IDE).
-Pay close attention which configuration file is passed to compilers by external build tools.
+Pay close attention which settings file is passed to compilers by external build tools.
 Always double-check the final executables.

 Sometimes you work on a project with large amount of Delphi projects grouped into project group.
 You may either want to share a common EurekaLog settings between projects or set EurekaLog settings for few projects simultaneously.